Chris Klein (actor): Career

-After auditioning for Election, Payne chose Klein and they began filming.
+Klein made his on-screen debut with a supporting role in the comedy film Election (1999).
 The film was released in April 1999, to positive reviews.
 Soon after, Klein found steady work in the film industry while briefly attending TCU, where he studied theater and was a member of the Lambda Chi Alpha fraternity.
 He was next seen in American Pie, acting as Christopher Russell Ostreicher, which opened on July 9, 1999, and was a box office success.
-The following year Klein starred in Here on Earth alongside LeeLee Sobieski and Josh Hartnett (2000).
+Klein then starred in Here on Earth (2000) alongside LeeLee Sobieski and Josh Hartnett and Say It Isn't So (2001) with Heather Graham.
 Klein reprised his role in American Pie 2 (2001) and American Reunion (2012), but was not in American Wedding reportedly due to scheduling conflicts.
 In 2002, Klein had a role in the Mel Gibson Vietnam War film We Were Soldiers.
-Klein starred in the 2002, remake of the film Rollerball, but the film was a massive critical and financial failure.
+Klein starred in the 2002 remake of the film Rollerball, but the film was a massive critical and financial failure.
 Klein has also appeared in several teen movies, including Just Friends (2005) and American Dreamz (2006).

-In 2014, Klein was cast as an American pilot in the Damien Lay film The Uberkanone.
-He co-starred in the 2014, comedy indie film Authors Anonymous with Kaley Cuoco.
+Klein played Drew on the FX sitcom Wilfred (2011–2014).
+In 2014, he was cast as an American pilot in the Damien Lay film The Uberkanone.
+He co-starred in the 2014 comedy indie film Authors Anonymous with Kaley Cuoco.
 In 2018, Klein was cast as Cicada, the main villain of the fifth season of superhero television series The Flash.
+He then played Bill Townsend on the first three seasons of the Netflix drama series Sweet Magnolias (2020–2023) and starred in the slasher film Fear Street: Prom Queen (2025).